naldPark/naldPark/README.md

 ### Hi there 👋

 ### Who Am I
-- 😄 Pronouns: owns a fun-loving character
+- 😄 owns a fun-loving character
 - 🌱 I’m currently learning java, Spring, js, Algorithm
 - 👯 I’m looking for a position that can offer opportunities of challenging experience.
 - 🥇 I majored in Business Management